 - The size of your business

 - The number of vehicles you need to insure

 Generally, a passenger auto vehicle will cost much less to insure than a heavy-duty vehicle, such as a dump truck.
 However, insurance carriers also offer fleet insurance, which is typically available at a bulk discount.
 The cost of insurance also depends on the driving records of the drivers who will be using your commercial vehicles.

 Employees who have bad driving records will cause your rates to be higher, so it is always a good idea to perform a driving record background check on prospective employees.
 Insurance rates are typically lower for drivers who are between the ages of 30 and 65.
 Rates and quotes will be higher for heavy-duty vehicles used on a daily basis than for passenger vehicles used less frequently to pick up clients from the airport, for example.

 Where To Find Commercial Auto Insurance in South Dakota

 You have probably worked hard to build your business and want to protect your assets with commercial auto insurance.
 You also want an insurance agent who works for your business interests and not the insurance company's.
-Knowledgeable, independent insurance agents in the Trusted Choice® network are always available to answer your questions, assist you in identifying your coverage needs and even help you file a claim.
+Knowledgeable, independent insurance agents in our network are always available to answer your questions, assist you in identifying your coverage needs and even help you file a claim.

-Contact a Trusted Choice member agent near you to find out how you can obtain a commercial auto insurance policy with the best coverage at the most affordable rates.
+Contact an agent near you to find out how you can obtain a commercial auto insurance policy with the best coverage at the most affordable rates.